pgRouting/pgrouting/doc/src/tutorial/tutorial.rst

 for any given edge in your street data the ends of that edge will be connected to a unique node and to other edges that are also connected to that same unique node.
 Once all the edges are connected to nodes we have a graph that can be used for routing with pgrouting.
-We provide a tools the will help with this:
+We provide a tool that will help with this:

 .. code-block:: sql